yuliskov/SmartTubeLegacy/README.md

 - handle intents from external apps
 - restore state (Bundle) when app unloaded from memory
 - back key not closes video but exits from app
-- dont play video in background
+- don't play video in background
 - keys not working
 - add wide viewport
 - hide TitleBar and other UI (Controller.enableBasicMode())